<

 Take the Belalp cable car from Blatten (or walk up from Egga through larch forests).
 From Belalp, stop at the famous Hotel Belalp for a cappuccino — where Sir Ernest Cassel hosted Winston Churchill during the Belle Époque.
 Then follow the Panoramaweg high-level trail along the left bank of the Oberaletsch Glacier.
 The views across the glacier to the Nesthorn and Breithorn are spectacular.
 The path crosses steep sections and an aerial bridge before reaching the Oberaletsch Hütte at 2,640 m in 3–4 hours.
 The hut has 58 places and a beautiful position above the glacier.
 Dinner, meet your guide, and early to bed.

-Day 2, ~2:00 AM — Pre-Dawn Summit Push
+Day 2, ~2:00 AM — Pre-dawn summit push

 200 m descent to glacier → glacier tongue → SW Ridge → upper glacier (3,400 m) → summit (4,193 m)